How low can your bills go?

 Based on Ofgem's typical domestic usage, the energy price cap level is set to £1,641 per year, taking effect from 1 April 2026.
 This change reflects a typical household that uses gas and electricity and pays by direct debit.

 Ofgem sets the price cap to make sure prices are fair for users on default energy tariffs, and that it reflects the underlying costs and inflation of the energy market.
-They review and update the price cap every three months.
+They review and update the price cap every three months to stay aligned with market conditions.
+You can learn more about energy price cap costs and predictions and how it may impact your energy bills.

 Energy Guides